-Beginning a new school year should not be any different; Instead, learn more, become better organized, and put your best foot forward with our top 10 academic resolutions for the 2019-2020 school year.
+Beginning a new school year should not be any different; Instead, learn more, become better organized, and put your best foot forward with our top 10 academic New Year’s resolutions for the new school year.
 Sometimes, the smallest changes make the biggest difference.

 How Students Can Prepare For The New School Year:

 While this might sound more like a New Year’s resolution than an academic goal, it is important to eat healthy—especially during the school year.
 Students are apt to eat poorly as they rush to classes.
 The problem with this is that the candy bar at noon, the soda at 2 pm, and the burger after class adds up quickly.

 Driving this force is the study that shows that poor eating habits can become addictive.
 CNN reports that scientists have found, “A new study in rats suggests that high-fat, high-calorie foods affect the brain in much the same way as cocaine and heroin.
 When rats consume these foods in great enough quantities, it leads to compulsive eating habits that resemble drug addiction” (Klein).
 Food is a source from which people gain energy to boost and brainpower and function.
 Eating fatty, high-caloric foods robs the body of much-needed nutrition.
 Whereas, a diet rich in vitamins, minerals, and antioxidants can lead to a healthier body, which can result in fewer missed classes.